Deadline: Friday, June 30th, 2023, at 5:00 PM, EST for Fall 2023/Spring 2024 Fellowships

-Grant Period Start Date: Recipients may select visits that commence September to December 2022 or February to August 2023; summer visits are contingent upon ongoing renovation projects in NYU Special Collections.
+Grant Period Start Date: Recipients may select visits that will commence in September 5, 2023-December 15, 2023 or February 1, 2024-August 15, 2024.
 All fellowship terms are subject to change depending on University policies related to COVID-19.
 NYU Libraries will work with fellowship recipients to advise on adjusting schedules based on University or NYU Special Collections closures.

 Shannon O’Neill, Tamiment-Wagner Collections, NYU Libraries, email@example.com

 The New York University Division of Libraries and Glucksman Ireland House, the Center for Irish and Irish American Studies at NYU, are pleased to announce the opening of our annual application period for Ernie O'Malley Family Research Grants.
 These grants are meant to facilitate travel to New York City to enable scholars or journalists to conduct short-term archival research in the Ernie O'Malley and Cormac O'Malley Papers held in the Archives of Irish America at the NYU Tamiment Library and Robert F. Wagner Labor Archives.
 Grants will be made at one of two levels described below, ranging from $500 to $3,000, for research stays of one to three or more weeks in length (note that NYU cannot provide housing or office space).
 Residential Grant recipients are expected to present on the progress of their research at a Glucksman Ireland House/NYU Libraries O’Malley research seminar.
 Further information about the O'Malley Papers can be found in the online finding aids for the Ernie O'Malley Papers, AIA 060, http://dlib.nyu.edu/findingaids/html/tamwag/aia_060, and the Cormac K. H. O'Malley Papers, AIA 019, http://dlib.nyu.edu/findingaids/html/tamwag/aia_019.